-Some may say that gravitational time dilation would not effect the timing of the expansion because it is also expanding.
-However, Einstein define the time dilation only in terms of the effects a differential gravitational potential has on it therefore an expanding universe will have not effect it.
-Some may also say that because the universe is expanding the gravitational density is expanding and weakening at the same rate therefore when we look back the effects it will have on the timing of its expansion will cancel.
-However, Einstein tells us the timing of events that cause the universe to expand in the past is locked along with the gravitation density of the universe at the time the expansion took place Therefore, we must measure the the timing of the events that define the them from the perspective of the gravitational density when those events took place.
+Some may say the slowing of time slowing would not affect the timing of the expansion because it is also expanding.
+However, Einstein define the time dilation only in terms of the affects a differential gravitational potential has on it therefore an expanding universe would not affect it.
+Some may also say that because the universe is expanding the gravitational potential is expanding and weakening at the same rate therefore when we look back the effects it will have on the timing of its expansion will cancel.
+However, Einstein tells us the timing of events that cause the universe to expand is locked in the past along with its gravitational potential at the time the expansion took place.
+Therefore, one must take into account the differential gravitational potential between the past and present universe when defining its expansion.

 Copyright Jeffrey O’Callaghan Nov.
 2020